mrborges23/micphy2021/registration.md

 The registration is free but compulsory.
 Registration deadline: 9th February 2021.

-Please, make sure you follow the guidelines to abstract and motivation letter submition; these can be found at the bootom of this page.
+Please, make sure you follow the guidelines to abstract and motivation letter submition; these can be found at the bottom of this page.
+TEST

 <form name="submit-to-google-sheet" id="form">
   <br>